flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

  Eather the inbound course/heading or the reciprocal of the hold is always depicted on the chart.

- Below you will find samples of diffrent holds with the information filtered out.
+ Below you will find samples of diffrent holds with red dots placed where the information is located.

 !!! info "Examples of holds in charts"